Blog Articles

 Connecticut fines agencies up to $1,000, Michigan reaches $7,500, and Arkansas treats violations as misdemeanors.

-Your software should automatically apply FOIA Exemptions 6 and 7, handle Privacy Act restrictions, and navigate state laws like California's CCPA.
+Your software should apply FOIA Exemptions, handle Privacy Act restrictions, and navigate state laws like California's CCPA.

 Chain of custody features need immutable audit trails, hash verification for tamper detection, and metadata preservation for court admissibility.

 Your evidence management system should talk seamlessly to your redaction platform through API integration.
-Staff need intuitive interfaces that require 2-8 hours of training, not weeks.
+Demand intuitive interfaces that require a few hours or training, not a few weeks.
 Real-time collaboration lets multiple team members work on large requests efficiently.

 Quality control features should flag potential missed redactions and provide batch review capabilities.
 Integration with case management systems streamlines workflow from request to delivery.